Michael-KaHNg/5_Sec_Alignment/README.md

 ##################################################################################################
-# Minor Note For Future Alignment Scirpt
+# Minor Notes For Future Alignment Scirpt
 The last 5s pulse is actually an "off" pulse, don't forget to count this when programming new alignmnet script in the future

 ![Trouble_10](https://github.com/user-attachments/assets/3ada82a2-71cf-48b9-9543-2cb3e8f05e4b)